Eric Lauer: San Diego Padres

 The San Diego Padres selected Lauer in the first round, with the 25th overall selection, of the 2016 MLB draft.
 He signed with the Padres, receiving a $2 million signing bonus.
-Lauer made his professional debut with the Arizona Padres of the Rookie-level Arizona League, and received promotions to the Tri-City Dust Devils of the Class A-Short Season Northwest League and the Fort Wayne TinCaps of the Class A Midwest League.
+Lauer made his professional debut with the Arizona Padres of the Rookie-level Arizona League, and received promotions to the Tri-City Dust Devils of the Low–A Northwest League and the Fort Wayne TinCaps of the Single–A Midwest League.
 He finished the 2016 season with a 1–1 record and 2.03 ERA.
 He also had 37 strikeouts in 31 innings pitched.